currently-coding/rock-paper-scissors/README.md

 # rock-paper-scissors
+## Summary
-Rock Paper Scissors Game + Algorithm to beat Users by predicting their next move using data from previous moves
+- Rock Paper Scissors Game
+- Algorithm to predict Human Moves

+## Concept
+- Connect a Computer move and a result to the next move the human plays

+## Implementation Details